 The document given to veterans or reservists who have served 90 days of continuous active duty (including training time) It may be obtained by sending DD 214 to the local VA office with form 26-8261a (request for certificate of veteran status).
 This document enables veterans to obtain lower down payments on certain FHA insured loans.

-The meeting between the buyer, seller and lender or their agents where the property and funds legally change hands.
+The meeting between the buyer, seller, lender, and agents where the property and funds legally change hands.
 Also called settlement.
-Closing costs usually include an origination fee, discount points, appraisal fee, title search and insurance, survey, taxes, deed recording fee, credit report charge and other costs assessed at settlement.
+Closing costs usually include an origination fee, discount points, appraisal fee, title search and insurance, survey, taxes, deed recording fee, credit report charge, and other costs assessed at settlement.
 The cost of closing usually are about 2 percent to 5 percent of the mortgage amount.

 A contract between purchaser and a seller of real estate to convey title after certain conditions have been met.
 It is a form of installment sale.